 - (1) This provision enables an employee to perform work for the employer on a keeping in touch day while they are on approved parental leave.
 If the employee does so, the performance of that work does not break the continuity of the period of paid or unpaid parental leave. - (2) The employer cannot request an employee attend on a keeping in touch day until a minimum of 6 weeks (42 days) after the birth, or day of placement, of the child.
-However, the employee may request to the employer that they attend a keeping in touch day 14 days after the date of birth, or day of placement, of the child. - (3) An employee is eligible to perform paid work for the employer up to 10 working days as keeping in touch days for each of the periods prescribed below: - (A) a period of paid or unpaid parental leave taken during the employee's available parental leave period; and - (B) a period of unpaid parental leave taken as an extension of the leave referred to in paragraph (A) for a further period immediately following the end of the available parental leave period. - (4) The period worked by the employee as a keeping in touch day may be for part of a single day. - (5) If, during a period of unpaid parental leave, an employee performs work for the employer on a keeping in touch day taking that leave or

-- performing that work does not have the effect of extending the period of unpaid parental leave. - (6) If, during a period of paid parental leave, an employee performs work for the employer on a keeping in touch day performing that work will extend the period of that paid leave but will not extend the period of unpaid parental leave.
+However, the employee may request to the employer that they attend a keeping in touch day 14 days after the date of birth, or day of placement, of the child. - (3) An employee is eligible to perform paid work for the employer up to 10 working days as keeping in touch days for each of the periods prescribed below: - (A) a period of paid or unpaid parental leave taken during the employee's available parental leave period; and - (B) a period of unpaid parental leave taken as an extension of the leave referred to in paragraph (A) for a further period immediately following the end of the available parental leave period. - (4) The period worked by the employee as a keeping in touch day may be for part of a single day. - (5) If, during a period of unpaid parental leave, an employee performs work for the employer on a keeping in touch day taking that leave or performing that work does not have the effect of extending the period of unpaid parental leave. - (6) If, during a period of paid parental leave, an employee performs work for the employer on a keeping in touch day performing that work will extend the period of that paid leave but will not extend the period of unpaid parental leave.

-(i) Transfer to a Safe Job
+(I) Transfer to a Safe Job

-- (i) Where an employee is pregnant and, in the opinion of a registered medical practitioner, illness or risks arising out of the pregnancy or hazards connected with the work assigned to the employee make it inadvisable for the employee to continue at her present work, the employee is to be transferred to a safe job, if the employer deems it practicable, until maternity leave commences. - (ii) If the transfer to a safe job is not practicable, the employee may elect, or the employer may require the employee to commence parental leave for such time as is certified necessary by a registered medical practitioner.
+(i) Where an employee is pregnant and, in the opinion of a registered medical practitioner, illness or risks arising out of the pregnancy or hazards connected with the work assigned to the employee make it inadvisable for the employee to continue at their present work, the employee is to be transferred to a safe job, if the employer deems it practicable, until parental leave under this clause commences.